search-icon

 [back to top]

-Sales may be made through DEAR, DEAR POS, and DEAR WMS that will be delivered to the customer.
+Sales may be made through Cin7 Core, Cin7 Core POS, and Cin7 Core WMS that will be delivered to the customer.
 This feature allows the merchant to set up a delivery calendar with delivery days and schedule deliveries, view a list of scheduled deliveries, and mark deliveries as completed.
 Additionally, users can print delivery schedules.

 Logistics Path